Can you sell US hemp flower to Canada?

 Why Grow Hemp?

 There are four main uses of hemp, the first is for food.
 Hemp foods such as hulled hemp seed, toasted hemp seed, and hemp seed oil are the most developed use of hemp and also the most popular use.
 Hemp can also be used for livestock feed, a practice that is still working out some regulatory kinks but offers a lot of hope for opportunity.
 Third, hemp can be used to produce fiber.
 These first three uses of hemp have been practised through ancient history and are re-emerging today.
 The last use of hemp is for fractions.
 Fractions are more commonly just called CBD oil, they are the extracted plant oils that contain cannabinoids, terpenes, and other active compounds.
 Fractions are the most controversial use for hemp.
-In Canada, fractions are controlled by Health Canada and the Cannabis Act, but in the US they are completely unregulated!
+In Canada, fractions are controlled by Health Canada and the Cannabis Act (or Bill C-45), but in the US they are completely unregulated!

 Hemp Regulation: Canada vs the US